hakanson/blog-posts-markdown/2020-04-22-exploring-the-microsoft-graph-api-from-azure-cloud-shell/index.md

 }
 ```

-Other times I want to explore an API using the command line, since it is easier for me to document my research than using browser screenshots.
+Other times I want to explore an API using the command line, since it is easier for me to document my research in markdown than using browser screenshots.
 I opened up [Azure Cloud Shell](https://shell.azure.com/) ...
 ![Azure Cloud Shell](images/AzureCloudShell.png)

 ...and gave `curl` a try: